aiven/devportal/docs/products/cassandra/howto/enable-cross-cluster-replication.rst

    .. important::

-      See :ref:`Limitations <limitations>` before you set the parameters.
+      See :ref:`Limitations <ccr-limitations>` before you set the parameters.

    .. code-block:: bash